-28. Dividend Distribution Policy
+29. Dividend Distribution Policy

-29. Particulars of loans given, investment made, guarantees given and securities provided
+30. Particulars of loans given, investment made, guarantees given and securities provided

 The Company has not given any loans, guarantees or provided any securities under Section 186 of the Act.
-Particulars of investments made by the Company during the financial year 2016-17 are provided in the financial statements.
+Particulars of investments made by the Company during the financial year 2021-22 are provided in the financial statements.
 Please refer to the Note 8 to the standalone financial statements for details of investments made by the Company.

-30. Risk Management
+31. Risk Management

 Risk Management Policy adopted by the Company involves identification and prioritization of risk events, categorization of risks into High, Medium and Low based on the business impact and likelihood of occurrence of risks and Risk Mitigation & Control.